 Gough Square’s team of financial services barristers regularly advise on investment and insurance mis-selling.
 We provide expert advice on compliance with the Insurance (Conduct of Business) Rules (“ICOB”) and the Insurance (Conduct of Business) Sourcebook (“ICOBS”), issues arising from the sale of PPI, and challenges by FOS, the FCA and the Competition Commission.

-We also represent banks and financial advisors in relation to the alleged mis-selling of investments and financial products, including alleged breach of the COB rules and interest rate swap mis-selling, mortgage mis-selling, timeshare mis-selling and solar panel mis-selling.
+We also represent banks and financial advisors in relation to the alleged mis-selling of investments and financial products, including alleged breaches of the COB rules, interest rate swap mis-selling, mortgage mis-selling, timeshare mis-selling and solar panel mis-selling.

 - Barnes v Black Horse Ltd 2 All E.R.
-(Comm) 1130: unfair relationships: transitional provisions;
+(Comm) 1130: unfair relationships and transitional provisions.

-Works recently written by members of chambers include: ‘Modern Financial Regulation’ (‘the Blue Book’), Jordan (2013): details the changes introduced by the Financial Services Act 2012, including content relating to the Financial Conduct Authority, consumer credit, payment services and electronic money.
+‘Modern Financial Regulation’, Jordan (2013): details the changes introduced by the Financial Services Act 2012, including content relating to the Financial Conduct Authority, consumer credit, payment services and electronic money.